 Now, by keeping their charge fixed at Q1 and Q2 if you bring them nearer to each other the force between them increases and if you take them away from each other the force acting between them decreases.
 If the distance between the two charge bodies is d, it can be proved that the force acting on them is inversely proportional to d2.

-This development of force is not same for all mediums.
+This development of force between two same charged bodies is not the same in all mediums.
 As we discussed in the above formulas, εr would change for various medium.
 So, depends on the medium, creation of force can be varied.

 Limitation of Coulomb’s Law